-Parkham WI is a thriving and diverse group of around 43 members ranging in age from late 20s to over 90.
+Parkham WI is a thriving and diverse group of approaching 40 members ranging in age from early 30s to over 90.
 Part of the Devon Federation of WIs, the rich and varied programme of speakers and events at Parkham provides a broad range of subjects to interest all.
 It’s an inclusive, friendly and sociable group and there is so much friendship and support for each other demonstrated whenever we meet.
 Plenty of opportunities to chat over tea and coffee with homemade cake and biscuits – always a lively and enjoyable time and there is an annual lunch where partners are also included.

 Some notable meetings in recent times have included a highly interactive talk by Exmoor Zoo (all sorts of creatures came to visit!); croquet and cream tea at Tapeley Park; an Indian cookery demonstration and tasting; a talk about the work of the North Devon Air Ambulance; an insight into the work of the wonderful ChemoHero charity with a bring and buy sale afterwards to support the charity; walking tours of Bideford learning about the fascinating history of our town… there have been too many special evenings to list them all, but the forthcoming programme is looking great too.

 A fortnightly gathering of singers has proved most popular and we look forward to this restarting soon.
 We have such fun singing together, laughing, drinking tea and chatting – we all agree that we leave feeling uplifted and happier.
 We also hope to start a regular dance evening, more information coming soon!

 Due to holidays, sickness and recovery from illness, we were a smaller than usual group at the April WI, but those of us that were there were treated to a fascinating talk by Jonny May all about his career in the luxury yacht business.